How to Interrupt Politely

 • Sorry to butt in, but what you said…

-• Excuse me for interrupting but I have a point to make…
+• Excuse me for interrupting.
+I have a point to make…

-• Sorry for interrupting, but I feel like sharing my opinion…
+• Sorry for interrupting, but I’d like to share my opinion…

-• I apologize for interrupting but what you said makes me think/reminds me of…
+• I apologise for interrupting.
+What you said reminds me of…

 3. Pass a message

-Sometimes you need to interrupt people while talking when you have a message to pass.
-Just apologize and pass on your message.
+Sometimes you need to interrupt people while they’re talking when you have a message to pass on.
+Just apologise and pass on your message.
 Try these phrases:

-• I apologize, but your wife is on the phone.
+• I apologise, but your wife is on the phone.

 • Sorry to interrupt, but just to remind you that your Zoom meeting starts in five minutes.